 This Article Originally Appeared On bestmattressreviews.com

 Addiction and sleep share a problematic bidirectional relationship, where each influences the other.
 Many people treat sleep problems with drugs and alcohol, which can lead to addiction.
 People who are already addicted to drugs and alcohol undergo changes in their sleep architecture and sleep needs, forcing them to increasingly rely on their addiction in order to sleep.
-Once in recovery, one of the main reasons many people relapse is the discomfort and insomnia they experience, compounded by the long period of time it takes for the body to adjust back to normal sleep without drugs and alcohol.
+Once in recovery after going to a los angeles drug rehab center, one of the main reasons many people relapse is the discomfort and insomnia they experience, compounded by the long period of time it takes for the body to adjust back to normal sleep without drugs and alcohol.

 In this guide we’ll explore the common sleep disorders associated with addiction, the cyclical relationship between addiction and sleep, and suggested resources and strategies for managing sleep during recovery.